 The pupil premium is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as ‘Ever 6 FSM’) and for children of service personnel.

 Schools can also receive the Pupil Premium Plus grant for looked after children and children adopted from local authority care.
 For more information on Pupil Premium plus please see the page dedicated to this on the school website.
 At Camden School for Girls we have decided to rebrand Pupil Premium as Focus First so please be aware that within school the terms are used interchangeably.

 The grant for FSM6 students in year 7-11 is £1,035 (Rate from April 2023)

 Nationally, statistics show that Pupil Premium pupils:

-We have developed our strategic aims for use of Pupil Premium funding for 2020-21 which can be found in the PDF below.
-This was approved by the Finance and Premises Committee in November 2020 and ratified by the Full Governing Body in January 2021.
+We have developed our strategic aims for use of Pupil Premium funding for 2022-23 which can be found in the PDF below.
+This was approved by the Full Governing Body in November 2022.

 The estimated funds allocated for the academic year 2022-23: